developer-kumamoto/if-menu/readme.txt

 **If Menu** is a WordPress plugin which adds extra functionality for menu items, making it easy to hide or display menu items based on user-defined rules.
 Example:

-* display a menu item only if current `User is logged in`
+* Display a menu item only if current `User is logged in`
-* hide menu items if `visiting from mobile device`
+* Hide menu items if `visiting from mobile device`
-* display menu items just for `Admins and Editors`
+* Display menu items just for `Admins and Editors`

 The plugin is easy to use, each menu item will have a “Change menu item visibility” option which will enable the selection of rules (example in Screenshots).